MS&AD Insurance Group Basic Policies on Corporate Governance

 (2) The Board of Directors allocates management resources according to risk appetite controlled with a balance of risk, return and capital, and aims to increase corporate value in the medium-to-long term by achieving sustainable growth and improvement in profitability and capital efficiency with a foundation of soundness.

-(3) In addition to appointing Executive Officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by Executive Officers by clarifying their respective roles.
+(3) The Board of Directors determines the extent to which some decisions related to the execution of important business operations are delegated to Directors.
+In addition to appointing Executive Officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by Executive Officers by clarifying their respective roles.

 3. Composition of the Board of Directors and Roles of Outside Directors

-Furthermore, at least one third of the Directors are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.
+Furthermore, a majority of the Directors are nominated as Independent Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.

 (2) Outside Directors are expected to perform the following roles.